pragmatic-objects/site/_chapters/003_reusable_assertions.md

 ### What's the pitfalls?

-So far it sound too good to be true.
-But there are pitfalls which must be taken into account when using this method:
+So far it sounds too good to be true.
+But there are several concerns which must be taken into account when using this
+approach:

 - The interfaces of objects under test must be [highly-segregated](https://en.wikipedia.org/wiki/Interface_segregation_principle).
 - The classes under test must be [single-responsible](https://en.wikipedia.org/wiki/Single_responsibility_principle).